sharjeel-png/Elevate_Labs_Task_3/README.md

 14. Index creation success message

 ---
-## Author
+## 🧑‍💻 Author - MOHAMMAD SHARJEEL YAZDANI

-   MOHAMMAD SHARJEEL YAZDANI
+This project was completed as part of a Data Analyst Internship assignment ( Elevate Labs ).